sjackp/J_Captioneer_v2.release/README.md

 ## Installation

 ### Download and Extract
-Download the repository as a ZIP file from the releases page or clone it using the command git clone https://github.com/sjackp/J_Captioneer.v2.release.git.
+Download the the ZIP file from the web page(https://sjackp.github.io/J_Captioneer_v2.release/) .
-Extract the ZIP file to any folder of your choice.
+Extract the folder in the ZIP file to any folder of your choice.
 Run the .exe

 ### From Source
-Clone the repository via git clone https://github.com/sjackp/J_Captioneer.v2.release.git Run the .exe
+Clone the repository via git clone https://github.com/sjackp/J_Captioneer_v2.release.git Run pip install -r requirements.txt
+Run the python script

 ## Usage